Slaughter of the Innocents

 a scene of fun in never-ending sunshine, safe and sylvan,

-for David and Dylan.
+for Daniel and Dylan.

 and the power, and the glory,